-Underlying EBITDA (pre non-recurring items) grew 19.9% (13.8% at Constant Currency exchange rates) versus the prior year.
-The net A\$4.1M of non-recurring items included:
+Underlying EBITDA (pre non-recurring items) grew 5.3% (at Constant Currency exchange rates) versus the prior year.
+The A\$20.7M of non-recurring items in FY2017 related to acquisitions, restructuring and laboratory relocations which occurred in the year.

-- a gain of A\$34.8M on the sale and lease back of two Australian laboratory properties (Melbourne and Perth) - A\$16.3M of costs related to acquisitions and restructuring which occurred in the 2016 year (A\$9.2M expensed in the first half) - A\$14.4M of provisions for committed restructuring programs predominantly related to relocations to new laboratories in London and Hawaii in 2017
+In the previous year non-recurring items included a gain of A\$34.8M on the sale and lease back of two Australian laboratory properties (Melbourne and Perth), as well as \$30.7M of expenses related to acquisitions, restructuring and laboratory relocations.